yuanshunning/pickit-docs/docs/robot-integrations/fanuc/index.rst

    <div class-"callout-yellow">

-Modifying the pick\_it\_communication13\_C.kl file should only be considered after talking to a Pick-it support engineer.
+Modifying the pick\_it\_communication13\_C.kl file should only be considered after talking to a Pickit support engineer.

 .. raw:: html